ofceab/acpr_song_server/README.md

 ## Acknowlegdgement

-Thanks The loard JESUS-CHRIST for his mercy
+Thanks to My Lord JESUS-CHRIST for his mercy